Demirozcn/basic-register-and-sign-in/README.md

 # basic-register-and-sign-in
-This is a basic registration and sign in system written on python written By Demir Özcan (me) And my brother Berk Özcan
+This is a basic registration and sign in system written on python written By Demir Özcan

 To do list: